 Don’t forget to visit the springs and hot pools too!

-So there you have it, my top ten things to do on South Island, New Zealand.
+So there you have it, my top ten things to include on your New Zealand South Island itinerary.

 It was ridiculously hard to choose this top 10!